spacetelescope/jwst/README.md

 ## Installation

+The easiest way to install the latest `jwst` release into a fresh virtualenv or conda environment is

+    pip install jwst

+### Detailed Installation

 The `jwst` package can be installed into a virtualenv or conda environment via `pip`.
 We recommend that for each installation you start by creating a fresh environment that only has Python installed and then install the `jwst` package and